jesvijonathan/AI-Generated-Text-Detection/README.md

 - The model is trained on a large custom dataset for the most accurate results.
 Results may not always be inaccurate, use at own risk.
 - I know most of it is speghetti code rn, but it works.
 Will refactor soon.
 0_0

+## Features

+- Detect AI-generated text/content.
+- Score the content based on multiple parameters & the probability of being AI-generated.
+- Model trained on a broader/large dataset for the most accurate results.
+- Use of new multiple models & techniques to improve the accuracy of the model.
+- Interactive Web app interface to interact with the application.
+- API availability to integrate the application with other services.
+- Minimal & easy to use, can save research time.
+- Customizable parameters to adjust the model for better results.
+- Maximum efficiency by using max hardware resources for significant performance boosts & faster results.
+- Supports one shot detection & other checks.
+- ~300ms execution time for optimal cases.
+- many more...

 ## License

 - [MIT](https://choosealicense.com/licenses/mit/)